 (*Built in to the trip’s cost is a $100 donation to the World Parrot Trust for their efforts in protecting the Grey parrot.)

-Arrive at Entebbe International Airport, meet & greet by your driver guide and proceed to accommodation about 7 minutes away.
+Arrive at Entebbe International Airport, meet & greet by your guide and proceed to accommodation about 10 minutes away.
 Entebbe is situated on the shores of Lake Victoria, the world’s second largest fresh water lake at almost 69,000 square miles.
-Overnight at The Boma Entebbe.
-(Bed and Breakfast)
+Overnight at hotel in Entebbe (Bed and Breakfast)

-Early breakfast and with packed lunch proceed to Mabamba Wetlands where you will be driven in a motorized boat through the swamp, looking for the mighty Shoebill and other birds like Pink-backed Pelican, Long-tailed Cormorant, Squacco Heron, Yellow-billed Duck, Malachite Kingfisher, Long-toed Plover, Blue-headed Coucal, Blue-breasted Bee-eater etc. Bird your way back to Entebbe looking out for birds like African open billed Stork, Grey Kestrel, African Green Pigeon, Great Blue Turaco, Ross’s Turaco, Red-headed Lovebird, Swifts, Sunbirds, Weavers, Finches among others.
-Overnight at The Boma Entebbe.
-(Bed and Breakfast)
+Early breakfast and with packed lunch, proceed to Mabamba Wetlands where you will be driven in a motorized boat through the swamp, looking for the mighty Shoebill and other birds like Pink-backed Pelican, Long-tailed Cormorant, Squacco Heron, Yellow-billed Duck, Malachite Kingfisher, Long-toed Plover, Blue-headed Coucal, Blue-breasted Bee-eater etc. Bird your way back to Entebbe looking out for birds like African open billed Stork, Grey Kestrel, African Green Pigeon, Great Blue Turaco, Ross’s Turaco, Red-headed Lovebird, Swifts, Sunbirds, Weavers, Finches among others.
+Overnight at Nkima Forest Lodge (Full board).

-Day 5: May 22nd - transfer to Queen Elizabeth National Park.
+Day 4: May 30th 2020: Transfer to Queen Elizabeth National Park

-After breakfast, proceed for the ferry and after crossing to the main land, drive to Queen Elizabeth National Park with a Lunch stop.
+After breakfast and a final game drive, drive to Queen Elizabeth National Park with a lunch stop.
 The park, which is named after Queen Elizabeth who visited it in 1954, is the second largest national park in Uganda, and ranks highest with respect to overall diversity, with a bird species list exceeding 600.
 The park has a mosaic of habitats from moist forest at Imaramagambo to wild savannah - excellent for Lions, Leopards, Elephants, Hyenas, Ugandan Kobs, Baboons, Giant Hogs, and Warthog among others.
 Dinner and Overnight at Park View Safari Lodge.
-Full Board
+(Full Board)

-Day 8: May 25th 2019: Morning Game Drive and then Transfer to Kibale Forest NP After breakfast, proceed for an early game drive, lunch and then bird as you head towards Kibale Forest National Park driving along the foothills of the Rwenzori Mountains crossing the Equator.
+After breakfast, head towards Kibale Forest National Park driving along the foothills of the Rwenzori Mountains crossing the Equator.
 Look out for birds like White spotted Flufftail, Yellow-billed Barbet, African Emerald Cuckoo, Black-billed Turaco, Kingfishers, Lesser Striped Swallow, Cisiticolas, Shrikes, Starlings, Widowbirds among other birds.
-Dinner and Overnight at Chimpanzee Guest House.
-(Full Board).
+Dinner and Overnight at Chimpanzee Guest House (Full Board).

 Breakfast as we wait for the Greys to come to the palm tree next to the dining area.
-Thereafter, we may head for a drive - stop..listen, drive - stop...listen in the forest to see if we can spot the Greys.
-After lunch we may head back to the forest or count them from accommodation as they fly back to roost.
-For those interested in chimpanzee trekking, we will head to Kanyanchu in time for briefing and grouping before heading out for the walk coming back in time for a hot shower and dinner.
-Dinner and overnight Chimpanzee Guest House.
-Full Board
+For those interested in chimpanzee trekking, we will head to Kanyanchu in time for briefing and grouping before heading out for the walk coming back in time for a hot shower and lunch.
+After lunch you may wish to walk the boardwalks of Bigodi Swamp where you will see many species of birds and monkeys or opt for a butterfly walk with a master guide.
+Dinner and overnight Chimpanzee Guest House (Full Board)

-Transfer to Entebbe International Airport in time for your departure flight.
+Say ‘Good-bye” to the Greys and take the early morning ferry.
+Arrive Entebbe International Airport in time for your departure flight.